Vyral/base-template/_posts/2019-08-02-learn-how-to-sell-quickly-and-for-top-dollar-at-our-home-seller-forum.md

 In just one hour, we’ll give you all the tools you need to make thousands more on your home sale.
 Not only that, but we’ll have a blast doing it.&nbsp;

-Hundreds of sellers have benefited from this seminar, and our last two events sold out quickly, so time is limited if you wish to attend. **To register, all you need to do is click on this link.&nbsp;**
+Hundreds of sellers have benefited from this seminar, and our last two events sold out quickly, so time is limited if you wish to attend. **To register, all you need to do is[click on this link.&nbsp;](https://www.johnschustergroup.com/home_seller_forum)**

 If you have any questions in the meantime, don’t hesitate to reach out to me.
 I’d love to help you.&nbsp;